sengayire/sendIT/README.md

 ```
 $ npm start or npm run dev
 ```
-write the following command to run the test do
+Write the following command to run the test do

 ```
 $ npm test